18 Secrets of Women Who Manage to Work Out Every Day

 Get addicted to the endorphins

 There’s a reason people thank a “runner’s high” for a good workout.
 Endorphins play a big role in the way exercise makes you feel.
 “The rush you feel while running, and the strength you feel after accomplishing your goal for the night—there’s nothing like it,” says Rosa Guerrero, 27.
-Here are 10 other ways you can boost your endorphins naturally.
+Here are some other ways you can boost your endorphins naturally.

 Change up your scenery and head outdoors